 Junior pay rates

-The Fair Work Commission has announced a 3.5% increase to minimum wages.
-The increase applies from 1 July 2018.
+The Fair Work Commission has announced a 3.0% increase to minimum wages.
+The increase applies from the first pay period starting 1 July 2019.

-You can find our more about the decision on the Fair Work Commission's website .
+You can find out more about the decision on the Fair Work Commission's website

 A junior is an employee under 21 years of age.
 Use our Pay Calculator to calculate junior pay rates.